tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   predictions = model.predict(X_test)
   ```

-* With Scikit-learn, a model is created, fitted to the training set.
+* With Scikit-learn, a model is created, and fitted to the training set.

 * Then the model predicts y-values based on the testing set.